spotinst/help/src/docs/cost-intelligence/tutorials/dashboard/README.md

 2. Modify the dashboard as desired.
 3. To finalize the cloned dashboard, enter a new name.
 Then click the **Publish Dashboard** button.

-NOTE: If you do not publish the dashboard, the newly cloned dashboard will display in the list of available dashboards.
+**Note**: If you do not publish the dashboard, the newly cloned dashboard will display in the list of available dashboards.
 ![dashboard-6](https://github.com/spotinst/help/assets/106514736/443f9293-861a-4ec1-943f-32d4f053099c)

 ## Managed Dashboards